 What Does Ketamine Do?

-Ketamine is an anesthetic drug that has gained a lot of attention lately for having highly promising effects on treating mental health issues.
+Ketamine use, both in medical treatment and recreational drug misuse, has gained a lot of attention lately for having highly promising effects on treating mental health issues through dissociative anesthesia.
 It belongs to a class of drugs called NMDA antagonists which essentially means it blocks receptors in the brain from responding to glutamate, which is linked to depression and addiction.

 While considered controversial at first, due to its past use as a party drug, studies have found that it can be profoundly effective in treating severe depression, PTSD, and other disorders such as OCD.